microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/HOL step-by step - Analyzing text with Azure Machine Learning and Cognitive Services.md

 ### Task 2: Run Notebook - 01 Summarize

-1. Read the instructions at the top of the notebook, and execute the notebook cells one by one by selecting the **Run cell** arrow.
+1. Read the instructions at the top of the notebook and execute the notebook cells one by one by selecting the **Run cell** arrow.

     ![The 01 Summarize.ipynb notebook is opened from within the notebooks section of the Azure Machine Learning Studio and the Run cell arrow is highlighted.](media/notebook-02.png "01 Summarize.ipynb")